-Apple French Toast Cups are individual servings of French Toast in muffin form with a sweet apple topping.
-Easy to make & perfect for on-the-go.
+Apple French Toast Muffins are individual servings of French Toast in muffin form with all the same flavors of your favorite French Toast along with a sweet apple topping.
+They're easy to make and perfect for breakfast at home or an on-the-go treat.

 If you've been following me you know how much I strive to get my hubby to eat breakfast in the morning.
 It seems the perfect way is to make it in a form he can grab and take to work with him and eat it at his leisure.